tomkarw/opinionated-rust-template/README.md

 - [cargo-udeps] - find unused dependencies in `Cargo.toml`
 - [cargo-audit] - audit `Cargo.lock` files for crates with security vulnerabilities reported to the [RustSec Advisory Database]
 - [cargo-upgrades] - shows which dependencies in `Cargo.toml` can be upgraded to a newer version
+- [cargo-unused-features]- allows you to find and prune enabled, but, potentially unused feature flags from your project

 ## Other recommended tools
 - [cargo-hack] - test each feature independently and all combinations of feature powerset